 That night there were shepherds staying in the fields nearby, guarding their flocks of sheep.
 Suddenly, an angel of the Lord appeared among them, and the radiance of the Lord's glory surrounded them.
 They were terrified, but the angel reassured them.
 "Don't be afraid!" he said.
 "I bring you good news that will bring great joy to all people.
 The Savior — yes, the Messiah, the Lord — has been born today in Bethlehem, the city of David!
 And you will recognize him by this sign: You will find a baby wrapped snugly in strips of cloth, lying in a manger."

 — Luke 2:8-12 NLT

-The grand and the forgotten, the glorious and the abandoned, the promise and the hopeful are all combined into God's story of love, grace, and salvation.
+The grand and the forgotten, the glorious and the abandoned, those who have the promise and those who are hopeful are all combined into God's story of love, grace, and salvation.
 The needle that sews this tapestry of grace is God's love.
 His thread is the Holy Spirit.
-His good news is that Jesus, his Son and our Savior, has arrived at an address we can all find, knocking on the door of our hearts.
+His good news is that Jesus, God's Son and our Savior, has arrived at an address we can all find, knocking on the door of our hearts.